Christine Ha: 2013–present: Four Senses, Masterchef Vietnam and guest appearances

-In 2013, Hà began co-hosting the Canadian TV show Four Senses with Carl Heinrich, the winner of Season 2 of Top Chef Canada.
+In 2013, Ha began co-hosting the Canadian TV show Four Senses with Carl Heinrich, the winner of Season 2 of Top Chef Canada.
 It is a cooking show geared towards the visually impaired, and airs on AMI (Accessible Media, Inc.) TV, a Canadian cable network designed to make television accessible to the vision and hearing impaired.
 To compensate for the vision-impaired, the show contains a great deal of audio description, where they are narrating what's going on in the kitchen, what they're doing, how things feel or smell or sound.

 In 2015, she revealed on her blog and Facebook page that she would become a judge on the third season of MasterChef Vietnam, having been a guest judge in the previous series, and a guest judge of US MasterChef (season 4), making her the first former contestant and winner worldwide to become a regular judge, and also one of a few female judges after Phan Tôn Tịnh Hải (also Masterchef Vietnam), Michal Ansky of Israel and Christina Tosi.
 In the meantime, she also returned along with Luca Manfé and Courtney Lapresi as guests of US MasterChef (season 6).
 Later in the year, she also made an appearance in MasterChef Celebrity Showdown in the battle of "Champions vs Juniors", where she, alongside Season 4 winner Luca Manfe and Season 6 winner Claudia Sandoval, cooked against 3 contestants from MasterChef Junior season 4 in a Salmon Wellington tag team battle.
 The three champions emerged as the winner and donate their winnings to their chosen charity.

 She also revealed that she was the first chef/author to become the winner of Helen Keller Personal Achievement Award in 2014, an award given to people and organizations that "demonstrated outstanding achievement in improving quality of life for people with vision loss".
 Past/current winners included musicians Stevie Wonder, Ray Charles and Tom Sullivan, actor Charlie Cox (who portrayed a blind superhero, Matt Murdock/Daredevil, was awarded in June 2015) and businessman Bernard A. Newcomb.

 She has also opened small-scale pop-up restaurants around the world in the 5 years since winning Master Chef (2012–2017).

 The lady has an extraordinary palate, a palate of incredible finesse.
 She picks up hot ingredients, touches them, and she thinks about this image on the plate.
 She has the most disciplined execution on a plate that we've ever seen.
 But the palate is where it's just extraordinary.
 And honestly, I know chefs with Michelin stars that don't have palates like hers.